IBM/create-and-deploy-memcached-operator-using-go/articles/level-1-operator.md

 Deployment, pods are interchangeable.
 But in a StatefulSet, they are not - each has a unique identifier that is maintained across any rescheduling.

+## 2. Clone and modify the JanusGraph Docker image

+The JanusGraph Docker image from the official repo deploys fine into Kubernetes but runs into errors when deployed into OpenShift.
+There are few things that need to be modified before you can deploy.

+Follow this [link](https://github.com/IBM/janusgraph-docker-openshift/blob/main/README-openshift.md) to create an JanusGraph image that can be deployable to OpenShift.

+>Note: Make sure to use this modified image in your controller logic in future steps

-## 1. Create the JanusGraph project and API
+## 3. Create the JanusGraph project and API

 At this point, we are familiar with using the Operator SDK to scaffold an operator for us.